stevend94/HelloInternet-AI/README.md

 &nbsp;

-# Example from transcripts generated from GPT-2 124M model.
+# Example from GPT-2 124M model.

 ```txt
 [Grey] Brady no more plane crash corner.
 Yeah,